hpc4cmb/toast/doc/pipelines.rst

 Creating Your Own Pipeline
 ------------------------------

-PyTOAST is designed to give you tools to piece together your own data processing workflow.
+TOAST is designed to give you tools to piece together your own data processing workflow.
 Here is a slightly modified version of the pipeline script above.
 This takes a boresight detector with 1/f noise properties, simulates a sort-of Planck scanning strategy, generates a noise timestream, and then generates a fake signal timestream and adds it to the noise.
 Then it uses madam to make a map.

 .. literalinclude:: ../examples/toast_example_customize.py